11 Symptoms of Shingles You Might Be Ignoring

 Shingles symptom: Chest pain

 Chest pain is scary, but it’s not always a symptom of a heart attack.
-“Prior to the appearance of vesicles on the chest, patients may experience sharp or burning pain,” says Sylvia Morris, MD, a board-certified internist in Atlanta, GA.
+“Prior to the appearance of vesicles on the chest, patients may experience sharp or burning pain,” says Sylvia Morris, a board-certified internist in Atlanta.
+(Vesicles are fluid-filled blisters.)
 According to Dr. Morris, chest pain that feels itchy and painful to the touch could be an early sign of shingles.
+(Your chest pain could mean you have one of these other conditions, too.)

 Shingles symptom: Headache